brootaylor/bostontparty-v2/src/_content/news/posts/man-and-machine-2023.md

 This was the 10<sup>th</sup> Man and Machine event and proved to be a real success!

 The event is not a race, but a test of man and machine against the elements.
-It's an adventure which tests the skill and endurance of the weekend warrior and professional racers alike.
+It's an adventure which tests the skill and endurance of the weekend warrior and professional racer alike.

 ---

 We work closely with local farmers and the rural communities to provide a safe and successful event.
-The 2 days of riding will cater for the intermediate and hard skill levels.
-The distance over the 2 days will be approximately 150 &ndash; 200km.
+The 2 days of riding cater for the intermediate and hard skill levels.
+The distance over the 2 days is approximately 150 &ndash; 200km.

 The object of the weekend is to successfully complete both days, and receive your finishers trophy at prize giving.

 **No Finish No Trophy**.

-Thank you and we hope to see you in 2024!
+Thank you for your support in 2023.
+We hope to see you in 2024!

 Dino, Alison, Rory &amp; Sue